NicolePell/Chitter-TwitterClone/README.md

 A simple Twitter clone that allows users to post messages to a public forum.
+This is our week 4 challenge at Makers Academy.

 Features:
 - [x] Sign up to the service